What does my walking speed mean?

 We can use walking speed as an example of how our data does not apply to any one individual.

-We found that there is an association between brain structure and the speed at which one walks (for more information click here).
+We found that there is an association between brain structure and the speed at which a person walks.
+(For more information click here).
 That is, when we look at a large group of people like we have in the Dunedin Study we find that people with higher values for these brain measurements are a bit more likely to have a faster walking pace.
 However, two important words in that sentence are more likely – just because you do not walk quickly does not mean that you have poorer brain health and vice versa.
-The other important word is a bit - only 1-2 % (i.e., not very much) of the variation in walking speed among Study members related to each of those brain measurements.
+The other important word is a bit - only 1-2 % (i.e., not very much) of the variation in walking speed among Study members is related to each of those brain measurements.

 Click here to return to the MRI Q&A page